themysticsavages/listevery/README.md

 First of all, you need to specify two arguments, `[folder]`, and `[index]`.
 If you want a specific file run `python usage.py [folder] 0` for example (this may be broken because of random \r\ns in the output).
 If you want all the files so you can index them in your own way, run `python usage.py [folder] *`.
 You may get whitespaces and trailing, but you can probably find a way around that. ( ಠ ͜ʖಠ)

+Do you want a classic import experience?
+Modify the usage.py to remove any printing, then import it into any other file!

 ## New updates
 ```
   - Fixed up the Python file to run the module.
 Gives a less buggy and a usable result!